Chart Color Schemes

 Cairns North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence a region's performance.
-AreaSearch identified 49 potential impact projects in total.
-Notable initiatives include: Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, Cairns Smart Green Economy Initiative, and Cairns Hospital Expansion Project.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 49 projects likely impacting the region.
+Notable initiatives include the Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, Cairns Smart Green Economy Initiative, and another Cairns Hospital Expansion project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.